 Hand tools and fabrication machines

-Locks protect our buildings.
+Locks protect our buildings, our homes.
 There are good locks, bad locks, but a quite common thing is that they usually have a keyhole that anyone can easily access.
 Robbers often exploit this when they break into your house.
 Picking a lock is an art among them.
 I want to help you with this issue by removing the keyhole from your door!